Welcome to today's edition of the Rush 24-7 podcast.

 And of course, the government was urging this.

-So dutifully, California liberals responded, and they went out and they bought smaller cars and they started buying less gasoline.
+So, dutifully, California liberals responded and they went out and they bought smaller cars and they started buying less gasoline.

-The state then realized that they were taking in less tax revenue because there was less gasoline, so they had to go out and raise gas taxes.
+The state then realized that they were taking in less tax revenue because there was less gasoline, so they had to go out and raise gas taxes earlier talking about it, which of course wipes out the whole premise and destroys the whole premise of having people conserve.

-And the reason they're gonna shut down the cameras, they're thinking about it, is that too many people are obeying the law.
+The reason they're going to shut down the cameras, they're thinking about it, is that too many people are obeying the law and there aren't that many tickets being issued.

 No, I'm not kidding.